 Saturday 6 July 2019

-I left Segovia on Thursday later than planned.
-With temperatures in the mid- thirties all day it takes a few hours after sunset to lose enough heat to even consider sleep.
+I left Segovia later than planned on Thursday.
+With temperatures in the mid-thirties all day, it takes a few hours after sunset to lose enough heat to even consider sleep.
 I woke up around ten but it was midday before I was on the road.
 And what a road.

 A two thousand metre climb, incorporating many hairpin bends, was followed by the same as a decent on the other side.
-There is no water where I’m parked in Madrid so I the weight of the full tank kept it interesting.
+The weight of the full tank kept it interesting.
+There is no water where I’m heading to in Madrid so I’d topped up.